brunopk/sc-rpi/README.md

 # SC RPi

-**A lightweight MQTT-based API for controlling WS2812B LED strips connected to a Raspberry Pi.
-It supports direct MQTT messaging and integrates seamlessly with Home Assistant via its official MQTT integration.**
+**A lightweight MQTT-based API for controlling WS2812B LED strips connected to a Raspberry Pi from the Home Assistant web or mobile application.**

+It also provides a simple MQTT-based API to sends [commands](doc/commands.md) directly, for example using an MQTT client such as [MQTT Explorer](https://mqtt-explorer.com/).

 ## Requirements